Découvrez le tissu jean : origine, caractéristiques et tendances

 Choice of accessories

 Use a suitable needle, such as a jeans needle or a good quality universal needle.
-We advise you to sew with Schmetz 130/705 90/14 or 100/16 needles for larger thicknesses.
+We advise you to sew with Schmetz 130/705 90/14 or 100/16 needles for thicker thicknesses.

 Discover denim fabric: origin, characteristics and trendsDiscover denim fabric: origin, characteristics and trends

-Use a presser foot suitable for sewing on jeans, such as a denim presser foot or a dual feed presser foot.
+Use a presser foot suitable for sewing on denim, such as a denim presser foot or a dual feed presser foot.

-The specific care instructions for our jeans to preserve its durability are specified on the site.
-The jeans are washable at a maximum of 30°C, can be dry cleaned, tumble dried and can also be ironed at a maximum of 110°C but do not use bleach on this fabric.
-Avoid overloading your washing machine and turn the jeans inside out before washing to prevent excessive wear.
+The specific care instructions for our jeans to preserve their durability are specified on the site.
+The denim is washable at maximum 30°C, can be dry cleaned, tumble dried and can also be ironed at maximum 110°C but do not use bleach on this fabric.
+Avoid overloading your washing machine and turn jeans inside out before washing to avoid excess wear.

 Discover denim fabric: origin, characteristics and trends

-Sewing with jeans can be a real pleasure once you master the proper techniques and tricks.
-So, get out your sewing machine and get started on creative projects with jeans!
+Sewing with denim can be a real pleasure once you master the proper techniques and tips.
+So, get out your sewing machine and get started on some creative projects with denim!

-We offer you several simple tutorials on our blog if you are new to sewing, find us also on Facebook , Instagram and TikTok !
+We offer several simple tutorials on our blog if you are new to sewing, also find us on Facebook , Instagram and TikTok !

 Leave a comment